 Asiaitic lily plants will need to be divided every 3 to 4 years.
 Bulbs that aren’t divide produce small, baby bulbs that drain water and nutrients from the main bulb.
 This can slow down or prevent flower production.

 Division is best done in the spring just as new growth emerges.

-The asiatic lily will get on well with most other plants.
+The asiatic lily will get on well with most other garden plants.
 This makes it an ideal companion plant.
 Many people like to plant short flowering annuals around the bulbs location each spring.
 This helps to shade the bulbs and the soil.
-Plants such as Impatiens, Zinnias, Marigolds and Geraniums are ideal.
+Garden plants such as Impatiens, Zinnias, Marigolds and Geraniums are ideal.
 Not only will they shade the bulbs, they will also add more color and interest to your beds.

 Attractive and colorful, zinnias can be planted alongside asiatic lily plants.
 As well as providing contrast, their foliage also helps to shade the lilies bulbs from the extreme heat of summer.